mitmedialab/prg-raise-playground/extensions/README.md

 ## App Inventor Cross-Compilation / Interoperability

 > NOTE: This is a generated README section, so no edits you make to it in this file will be saved.
-If you want to edit it, please go to [extensions/documentation/src/appInventor/README.md](documentation/src/appInventor/README.md)
+If you want to edit it, please go to [extensions/documentation/src/appInventor/README.md](documentation/src/appInventor/README.md) ([See more](documentation/README.md))

 This effort is a work in progress and **_not_** ready to use.